in

 50 gallon water heater dimensions

-The first 50-gallon water heater is the Rheem Marathon Electric Water Heater.
-This water heater has the dimensions of 47.25 inches or 120 centimeters for the height, with a diameter of 28.25 inches or 71.8 centimeters.
+A popular choice is the 50-gallon Rheem Marathon Electric Water Heater.
+This unit has dimensions of 47.25 inches or 120 centimeters in height, with a diameter of 28.25 inches or 71.8 centimeters.
 It weighs 95 pounds or 43.1 kilograms.

 There is also the Rheem Professional Prestige, which is narrower than the wider former one.
-This water heater has a height of 61 inches or 154.9 centimeters with a diameter of 22.25 inches or 56.5 centimeters.
+This heating tank has a height of 61 inches or 154.9 centimeters with a diameter of 22.25 inches or 56.5 centimeters.
 It weighs a heavy 218 pounds or 98.9 kilograms.

 Tankless Water Heater Dimensions

 Tankless are even mounted on the wall, so there’s really no problem if no floor space is available.
-Aside from that advantage, a tankless water heater also provides unlimited water capacity coupled with being energy-efficient!
+Aside from that advantage, a tankless unit also provides unlimited water capacity coupled with being energy-efficient!

-If you want a smaller one, an electric-powered tankless water heater is there not to take up too much of your wall space.
+If you want a smaller one, an electric-powered tankless device is there not to take up too much of your wall space.
 Note that these are not as powerful as gas-powered ones but should be enough if the demand is not that high.

 How Much Space Does A Water Heater Need?

-A water heater will need space for air circulation, especially if you have a hot water tank that is powered by gasoline.
+A water heater will need space for air circulation, especially if you have a tank powered by natural gas or propane.

 This clearance space should at least be 12 inches or 30 centimeters on each side if you intend to install a hot water cabinet around the tank.
 This number will double for the rear and front end of the tank, especially if the tank is gas-powered.

 As an example, when low amperage comes on, it can affect the voltage level.
-So, if this will be installed without upgrading, any sudden voltage level drop can lead to the blinking of lights.
+So, if this is installed without upgrading, any sudden voltage level drop can lead to the blinking of lights.

 Visit our guide on tankless water heater pros and cons for more related content.